Is Your University's Data Request Form Actually Optimized? How Better Design Can Reduce 77% of Clarification Time

 Complexity Analysis of Data Request Forms

-Across the 18 reviewed forms, required field counts range from 5 to 15+ — a threefold variation with no apparent correlation to institution size or type.
-Most forms cluster in the "moderate" complexity tier, but the design choices within that range vary enormously in how well they actually support requester thinking.
+Across the 18 reviewed forms, required field counts range from 5 to 15+, a threefold variation with no apparent correlation to institution size or type.
+Most forms cluster in the "moderate" complexity tier, but designers within that range made very different choices about how well their forms support requester thinking.

 Required Field Count Distribution